elegion/ios-Flamingo/README.md

 ## TODOs

-1) Documentation
+1) Documentation about stubs and mocks
-2) Test coverage
-3) Redirect handle
+2) Redirect handle
-4) Error's localisation
-5) Null in stubs
+3) Null in stubs

 ## P.S.